-Slow down.
-Your children are growing up.
-Your parents are getting older.
-Your friend is hurting.
-Your spouse needs you.
-You are not promised tomorrow.
-Fully engage in the moment.
+Slow down: your children are growing up, your parents are getting older, your friend is hurting, your spouse needs you.
+We are not promised tomorrow.
+I challenge you to fully engage in the moment.
 God has something amazing for you.

 James 4:14, “Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.”
 NIV

 ENJOY THE RIDE, BUT STOP TO WATCH THE SUNSET